 The Self keywords in the return type 1 and in the body of the function 2 are aliases for the type that appears after the impl keyword, which in this case is Rectangle.

 To call this associated function, we use the :: syntax with the struct name; let sq = Rectangle::square(3); is an example.
-This function is namespaced by the struct: the :: syntax is used for both associated functions and namespaces created by modules.
+This function is namespaced by the struct: The :: syntax is used for both associated functions and namespaces created by modules.
 We’ll discuss modules in Chapter 7.

 Multiple impl Blocks